Blur

 Parameters

-Also blur alpha; uncheck to preserve sharp edges
+Also blur the alpha channel.
+Uncheck to preserve sharp transparency edges

 How similar colors must be to blur together